muftahh/muftahh/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning andoid development
+- 🌱 I’m currently learning android development

 <p align="left">